We all pay property tax, why is that not enough to cover fixing the roads?

 Your truck knocked down my mailbox.
 When are you going to fix it?

-Mailboxes are sometimes knocked down by road commission trucks when plowing snow.
-The Road Commission’s policy is to replace mailboxes that have actually been hit by the snowplow; however, if the mailbox or wooden post was broken off from the force of the snow coming off the plow blade, we do not replace it.
-Replacement consists of a metal mailbox and a metal signpost.
-Please file a service request with our office and we will check into the problem.
+Mailboxes are sometimes knocked down by road commission trucks or the snow/ice coming off the blade of the truck when plowing snow.
+The Road Commission’s policy is to offer residents a replacement mailbox and post at our Lapeer location.
+Replacement consists of a standard metal mailbox and a metal signpost.
+Please file a service request with our office so we are aware of the damage, 810-664-6272.

 What type of mailbox am I allowed to install?